phillippelevidad/guardjs/README.md

 function guardElementsOfAnArray(arr) {
   arr = guard(arr, "arr")
-    .defaultTo([]) // If arr is null or undefined, default to an empty array .elements((g, index) => {
+    .useDefault([]) // If arr is null or undefined, default to an empty array .elements((g, index) => {
       g.max(10); // Every element must be a number <= 10
       console.log(index, g.value); // Log the index and value